 Our core team consists of three Co-Directors, Bryan “Sage” Rill, Matti Hamalainen, and Aaron Eden.
 Each takes responsibility for managing one of three arenas in which co-creation has impact: Business, Design, and Education.
 The Director of each arena will post theme focused content as well as contributions from members of the community of practice that fall into that arena.
 Co-Directors engage each group and weave them together into the larger community of practice.

 Bryan (Sage) Rill, PhD

-Sage’s work stems from over two decades of inquiry into human consciousness, a journey that has taken him from exploring transformative media environments to training with monks in the mountains of Japan.
-As President of the Society for the Anthropology of Consciousness, he is constantly exploring new ways of knowing and being.
+Sage’s work stems from over two decades of inquiry into human cultures, consciousness, and creative processes – a journey that has taken him from exploring transformative media environments to training with monks in the mountains of Japan.
+He is constantly exploring new ways of knowing and being.
 He is author of “The Art of Co-Creation: A Guidebook for Practitioners,” available from Palgrave MacMillan HERE.
 His scholarship and firsthand experiences serve as a foundation for the design of transformative leadership and creative programs.